 - Cum Laude 3.795

 Honors noted in the commencement program are based upon the grade point average at the end of the fall semester.
-Honors designations noted in the program are subject to change based on the calculation of final grade point averages for students attending May and summer terms.
+Honors designations noted in the program are subject to change based on the calculation of final grade point averages for students attending Summer term.
 Grade point averages are not rounded in order to achieve honors.